 What if it’s only been a few hours, or if you left the eggs in cold temperatures?
 Learn the answers to these questions and more below!

 If you left eggs in your car and the temperature is close to 40 degrees Fahrenheit, your eggs are probably still safe to eat.
-However, they will degrade slower if the temperature is colder, and faster if the temperature is hotter.
+However, they will degrade more slowly in colder temperatures and faster if the temperature is hotter.

 A study was conducted to evaluate the internal and external qualities of freshly laid eggs.
 The researchers tracked three variables: weight loss percentage, Haugh unit (protein quality score), and specific gravity (a measurement of the thickness of eggs shells), as affected by storage time (days) and temperature (refrigeration versus room temperature).